 Neonatologist.
 This is a pediatrician with extra training in the care of sick and premature babies.
 The neonatologist (often called the attending physician) supervises pediatric fellows and residents, nurse practitioners, and nurses who care for babies in the NICU.

 Neonatal fellow.
 This is a pediatrician getting extra training in the care of sick and premature babies.
-He or she may do procedures and direct your child's care.
+They may do procedures and direct your child's care.

 Pediatric resident.
 This is a doctor who is getting extra training in the care of children.
-He or she may do or assist in procedures and help direct your child's care.
+They may do or assist in procedures and help direct your child's care.

 Neonatal nurse practitioner.
 This is a registered nurse with extra training in the care of newborn babies.
-He or she can do procedures and help direct your child's care.
+They can do procedures and help direct your child's care.

 Respiratory therapist.
 This is a person with special training in giving respiratory support.
 This includes managing breathing machines and oxygen.

 Physical, occupational, and speech therapists.
 These types of therapists make sure a baby is developing well.
 They also help with care, including positioning and soothing methods.
 Speech therapists help babies learn to eat by mouth.

 Dietitians.
 Dietitians ensure the babies are growing well and getting good nutrition.
 They watch your baby's intake of calories, protein, vitamins, and minerals.